 7. Make Working Out Fun!

 Choosing your favorite upbeat songs can help keep your mood strong and your blood pumping for longer while you exercise.
 Make up a playlist that’s about as long as your workout routine; this way you can have something to look forward to while you work those muscles.
-Another
+Another bonus?
+You don’t have to keep glancing your way through your workout; you stop when the playlist ends!

 If you’re looking for extra fitness motivation, take your dog out for a run!
 Exercise is essential for the health of your pooch too!